BlackDog86/WOTC_AlienPack/WOTC_AlienPack/ReadMe.txt

 * ADVENT Gunner, a suppression specialist
 * Many of these have upgraded versions that appear later in the campaign, and the mod includes upgraded Vipers and Archons as well, for a total of 29 new enemies for you to face.

 The mod also includes an ini-configurable system to build and color new types of ADVENT troopers using base-game parts.
 Some aliens can also be recolored with this system.
-The ini file that manages this is XComWOTC_AlienVariations.
+The ini file that manages this is WOTC_AlienVariations.

 ----------------------------------